egony/cc2652p_E72-2G4M20S1E/firmware/coordinator/README.md

 - Button 2 (BTN2, Flash) - used for bootloader activation (for firmware update)
 - Reset button - you guess what it do.

+NOTES:

+[Behavior needs to be explored] DO NOT TRY to directly replace cc2538 (v3) stick to cc2652p - coordinator backup from 2538 hangs 2562 until 2652 powered off.
+Moreover - later you need to kill all contents of zigbee2mqtt/data except configuration.yaml for recover 2652 stick (or just flash it again with full erase entry chip).

 As I know, sharing source codes prohibited by TI, so there is no sources here.
 And I can't made patches because they will include code.
 But you now what to do ;)